-Whether drying, growing, freezing, or gifting, this Tutorial Tuesday we’ve got you covered for saving fresh herbs so you can waste less, save more, and pump up the flavour in your food.
+Whether drying, growing, freezing, or gifting, we’ve got you covered with six ways to preserve fresh herbs so you can waste less, save more, and pump up the flavour in your food.

 You can keep herbs fresh for as long as possible by bunching them up, wrapping them in a damp paper towel, and storing them in the fridge.
 You can put the stems of more delicate herbs like cilantro, parsley, and basil in a jar with water like you would fresh flowers.